 How to Study Computer Science

 If you’re wondering how to study computer science, you’ll be happy to know you have many options for not just types of degrees, but also for when and where you can earn them.
-For example, National University offers several master’s programs in computer science-related fields — and all of them are available online.
+For example, National University offers a Bachelor of Computer Science and several master’s programs in computer science-related fields — and all of them are available online.

 “We have many, many students in our online programs,” says Subramanya.
 “Students might be restricted by distance or time.”
 The online option allows students with even the busiest of professional or personal schedules to access the educational training they need to enter or advance in computer-related careers.